Written by

 What’s the Difference Between W-2 and 1099 Workers?

 In 2022, Attorney General Racine filed a lawsuit against Arise Virtual Solutions and Comcast Cable Communications Management for failing to pay legally due wages to customer service agents.
-With more than 22,000 workers affected, the U.S. Department of Labor calls this “the largest misclassification case in its history.”
+With more than 22,000 workers affected, the U.S. Department of Labor called this “the largest misclassification case in its history.”

 What’s the Difference Between a W-2 Employee and a 1099 Independent Contractor?